-*Cranberry Sauce- Come on… it’s cooked cranberries and sugar!
-Just use sugar substitute.
+Cranberry Sauce- It’s cooked cranberries and sugar!
+Just use a sugar substitute.
 PLUS, keep in mind that the cranberry sauce is simply something sweet to go with the salty.
-Try other alternatives like sugar free jam, jelly or syrup.
+Try other alternatives like sugar-free jam, jelly, or syrup.

 And now for the true heroes of the feast… the veggies!

-Let’s face it, you can take whatever vegetables and prepare them in so many different ways that there’s no excuse not to have LOADS of veggies options.
+Let’s face it, you can take whatever vegetables and prepare them in so many different ways that there’s no excuse not to have LOADS of veggie options.